ekremerakin/RealWorldOccludedFaces/README.md

 All of the images are from real life scenarios and have large variations in pose and illumination.
 Images are collected from Google Image Search using the process described in [1] with some modifications.

 **`10.09.2021`**: Dataset is now available!
-We have included a [download.py](https://github.com/ekremerakin/RealWorldOccludedFaces/blob/main/download.py) file to obtain the jpg formated images from pickle files provided.
+We have included a [download.py](https://github.com/ekremerakin/RealWorldOccludedFaces/blob/main/download.py) script to obtain the jpg formated images from pickle files provided.

 ```bash
 $ cd RealWorldOccludedFaces-main